 Liquor/Distilled Spirits – One ounce of 100 proof distilled spirits would contain ½ ounce of pure alcohol.

-Measured in this way – beer, wine and liquor contain about ½ ounce of pure alcohol, which is a little more than the average amount of alcohol that the body can metabolize in one hour.
-For this reason, that amount has become the standard for one drink.
-Depending on their glass or container, some “single” serving drinks may be the equivalent of two or more standard drinks, depending on the glass or container size.
+Measured in this way – beer, wine, and liquor contain about ½ ounce of pure alcohol, which is a little more than the average amount of alcohol that the body can metabolize in one hour. ½ ounce of pure alcohol is the standard definition of "one drink."
+Using this definition, you can see how some “single serving" drinks may be the equivalent of two or more standard drinks, depending on the glass or container size.